 print(divide(10)) # 5

-describes a non-capturing function type, which is incompatible
+thin describes a non-capturing function type, so it can't represent a

 Nesting

 Closures can nest inside closures.
 Each level has its own capture list.
-A name captured at one level is visible to inner levels through their own capture lists:
+An inner closure can capture a name already captured by its enclosing closure:

 def main():